 Feed roller wires

 This wire is responsible for uniform feeding of fibers into the card.
-Coarse interlocked wire is usually used to control thick fiber mats.
+Coarse wire is usually used to control thick fiber mats.

 Stripping roller wires